When Do Skincare Products Expire?

 2. Best Before End Of (BBE): This symbol tells you the date by which a product should be used, just like expiration dates on our food.
 It looks like a little hourglass followed by a date.
 It’s a calculated date conducted through stability testing that mimics all of the conditions a product may go through in its aging process.

-The challenge with vague expiration symbols like the PAO symbol (and the reason I’m not always a fan) is that there’s no way for them to be 10% accurate.
-For example, storage conditions play a big role in impacting the PAO symbol.
+The challenge with vague expiration symbols like the PAO symbol (and the reason I’m not always a fan) is that there’s no way for them to be 100% accurate.
+For example, storage conditions play a big role.
 Did you leave the lid off?
 Was it exposed to direct sunlight?
 Did you keep it in your car?
 All of these things could potentially cause a product to expire faster than the PAO symbol initially indicated.
-Because of this, you can’t totally rely on these symbols.
-To tell if a product has gone bad, I prefer using common sense and personal judgment, inspecting a product for any visible or olfactory changes.

 How to Tell If a Skincare Product Has Expired

-1. Check for an Expiration Date: The first and most obvious step is to check for an expiration date or symbol, although, as I already mentioned, not all skincare products will have one, nor can you safely rely on them.
+1. Check for an Expiration Date: The first and most obvious step is to check for an expiration date or symbol, although, as I already mentioned, not all containers will have one, nor can you safely rely on them.
 If a product does have one, however, it can give you a clue as to its current state.
 Regardless, move on to step two.

 3. Change in Color: After checking the consistency of the product, check its color.
 Has the color changed, such as from white to yellow or light brown?
-This is especially common with L-ascorbic acid, a notoriously unstable form of vitamin C.
+This is especially common with L-ascorbic acid, a notoriously unstable form of vitamin C. If so, get rid of it.

 What Happens If You Use Expired Skincare?

-Luckily, most reputable skincare products use a robust preservative system to ensure they won’t become dangerous to use, even if you’re using them past the standard two-year window.
-“Natural” products that don’t use preservatives are the exception.
-These can potentially grow mold or bacteria, which you definitely don’t want to introduce to your skin.
+Luckily, most reputable skincare products use a robust preservative system to ensure they won’t become dangerous to use, even if you’re using them past their expiration date or standard two-year window.

 Generally speaking, the biggest issue you’ll face when using expired skincare products is the loss of efficacy.
 The extent to which this happens depends on the product.
 I’ll use unstable forms of vitamin C for example.
 These unstable forms, such as pure ascorbic or L-ascorbic acids, can oxidize fairly quickly after being exposed to air.
 Once this happens, they no longer deliver the same antioxidant activity, which means your skin receives far fewer benefits.
 The same thing goes for products that contain enzymes.
-Over time, they can become inactive.
+Over time, they can become inactive or degrade.

-Aside from risking the loss of efficacy, you could also be risking free radical exposure when you use rancid skincare products.
+Aside from risking the loss of efficacy, you could also be risking free radical exposure when you use rancid products.
 When oils and active ingredients oxidize, they generate free radicals, so they could actually be doing more harm than good!

 Well-formulated products also use pH adjusters to keep them stable, but these can wear off after a while, resulting in changes to pH levels.
-This can increase the risk of irritation or it simply may make a product less effective.
-All things considered, I recommend using a product within 12 to 18 months of opening it for maximum results (and to get the most bang for your buck).
+This can increase the risk of irritation or simply may make it less effective.

 How to Get the Longest Life Out of Your Skincare Products

-Remember, it’s best to use a product within 12 to 18 months of opening it because this ensures the product is still safe and effective.
+Remember, it’s best to use a product within 12 to 18 months of opening it because this ensures it is still safe and effective.
 If you haven’t been using a product and are wondering if it’s expired, I urge you to consider WHY you haven’t been using it.
 If it’s not the right fit for your skin type, don’t force it!
 Give it to a friend or family member or donate it.

 Disclaimer: Content found on www.ReneeRouleau.com and Blog.ReneeRouleau.com, including text, images, audio, or other formats were created for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website or blog.